NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

         newLight.CreateIntensityAttr(5000.0)
 ```
 ### 2.2 : Practice
-**TODO:** replace that code in the section (only the big routine decribed above - the first 2 code lines, namely _SetStageUpAxis_ and _SetStageMetersPerUnit_ are only there for information, and already defined in the section), that would make sense, of the function _Generate_.
+**TODO:** replace that code in the right section (only the big routine decribed above - the first 2 code lines, namely _SetStageUpAxis_ and _SetStageMetersPerUnit_ are only there for information, and already defined in the routine section), of the function _Generate_.

 <a name="part3"></a>
 ## 3. Opening CSV file